 The lesson that needs to be learned from this is that phone calls should not be taken lightly.
 When a customer calls you, there is a good chance that this is their first contact with your company, and you need to make a good first impression and create a positive and lasting relationship with the caller when answering the call.

-Having good telephone etiquette is a great starting point for providing a great customer experience.
+Having good phone etiquette is a great starting point for providing a great customer experience.
 This initial contact could mean a lot when it comes to getting a picture of your business and what it stands for.
 Make them feel at home.
 Great phone manners make people feel better about doing business with you.